 - As a Council Tax and Non-Domestic Rates (NDR) Billing Authority, Fylde Council is required by legislation to collect council tax and business rates within the borough on behalf of central government, Town and Parish Councils and major preceptors (being Lancashire County Council, and the Fire and Police Authorities), and to account for that income through a 'Collection Fund'.
-Under the Collection Fund accounting arrangements any surplus or deficit on the fund each year, which occur as a result of actual income being higher or lower than that budgeted for, is split between the Government and the other precepting bodies in proportion to their shares. - 15.2 For Council Tax only, there was a surplus on the fund as at 31st March 2020 of £861k.
-This will be shared between Fylde Council, the County Council, the Police Authority and the Fire & Rescue Authority in 2020/21 & 2021/22.
-Fylde Council's share of the surplus is £109k, the beneficial impact of which has been reflected in the financial forecast. - For Non-Domestic Rates only, there was a surplus on the fund as at 31st March 2020 of £3.869m.
-A large proportion of this arises from the release in 2019/20 of a provision for business rate appeals on behalf of NHS Trusts for mandatory charitable rate relief which has been defended successfully at a national level.
-The surplus will be shared between Central Government, Fylde Council, the County Council and the Fire & Rescue Authority in 2020/21 & 2021/22.
-Fylde Council's share of the surplus is £2.120m, the beneficial impact of which has been reflected in the financial forecast. - During the early stages of the pandemic in Spring 2020, the Chancellor announced a series of extended business rate reliefs including to the retail, hospitality and leisure sectors and to small businesses.
-These reliefs meant that in many cases businesses will pay no business rates at all during 2020/21 to help support them through the pandemic.
-As a result, the NDR collection fund is forecast to make a significant deficit during the current year when compared against the level of income expected before the year began.
-To compensate for this shortfall, the government have paid all relevant councils, including Fylde, grant funding during 2020/21.
-Because of timing differences between the flow of funds into and out of the collection fund it will be necessary to transfer this grant into the Collection Fund Deficit Reserve because this set aside will be required in 2021/22 for release to offset the collection fund deficit.
+Under the Collection Fund accounting arrangements any surplus or deficit on the fund each year, which occur as a result of actual income being higher or lower than that budgeted for, is split between the Government and the other precepting bodies in proportion to their shares. - In respect of Council Tax, there was a deficit on the fund as at 31st March 2021 of £119k.
+This will be shared between Fylde Council, the Council, the Police Authority and the Fire & Rescue Authority in 2021/22 to 2023/24.
+Fylde Council's share of the deficit is £15k, the impact of which has been reflected in the Council Tax income forecast within Appendix E. - 15.3 In respect of Non-Domestic Rates, there was a deficit on the fund as at 31st March 2021 of £11.156m.
+A large proportion of this arises from the decision from Government due to the impact of Covid-19 to increase business rate reliefs (including to the retail, hospitality and leisure sectors and to small businesses) during 2020/21 to support businesses during the pandemic which as a consequence means a reduction in the amount of NNDR collectable by the council.
+The deficit will be shared between Central Government, Fylde Council, the County Council, and the Fire & Rescue Authority in 2021/22 to 2023/24.
+Fylde Council's share of the deficit is £3.907m, the negative impact of which will be funded in 2021/22 from the specific government grant allocated for this purpose and set aside into the Collection Fund Deficit Reserve during 2020/21.
+The remaining balance on the Collection Fund Deficit Reserve will be required to offset similar collection fund deficits in 2021/22 and later years as business rate reliefs have been extended and compensatory government grants awarded during the current year.
+Because of timing differences between the flow of funds into and out of the collection fund it will again be necessary to set aside this specific grant during 2021/22 in order to offset the Fylde Council share of the deficit, which will impact the Council in 2022/23 and future years.
+The net impact of these movements is reflected within the business rate income forecasts within Appendix E.